tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

 4. Extract individual images --- Nikon ND2 format only.
 For Training Data GUI.

-   Type movie information and destination folder ("Path"), and click "Extract".
+   Type movie information and the destination folder ("Path"), and click "Extract".
 Only extract the images from which training datasets will be constructed.

 Input/Output (*inout_para*)
 ===========================